discord-jda/JDA-Website/docs/introduction/jda.md

 It is also highly recommended to get in touch with the Devs before opening Pull Requests (either through an issue or the Discord servers mentioned above).<br>
 It is very possible that your change might already be in development or you missed something.

-More information can be found at the wiki page [Contributing](https://github.com/DV8FromTheWorld/JDA/wiki/5\)-Contributing)
+More information can be found at the wiki page [Contributing](../contributing/contributing.md)

-## Dependencies:
+## Dependencies
 This project requires **Java 8**.<br>
 For other dependencies, see [README](https://github.com/DV8FromTheWorld/JDA/tree/master/README.md)